 "Defaulting Party" means the Enron Parties when a Default has occurred with respect to any Enron Party ("Defaulting Enron Party"), and the PG&E Parties when a Default has occurred with respect to any PG&E Party ("Defaulting PG&E Party").

-"Enron Affiliate" means each Enron Party and each of its now and hereafter existing affiliates.
+"Enron Affiliate" means each Enron Party and each of its now and hereafter existing affiliates tha is a party to an Underlying Master Agreement.

 ["Existing PG&E Guarantors" has the meaning set forth in Section 17.]